Here Are Some Of The Best Packet Sniffing Tools For 2023

 NetworkMiner is a Network Forensic Analysis tool designed for Microsoft Windows.

 What are the Typical Uses for NetworkMiner?

-NetworkMiner is used as a passive network sniffer or packet capturing tool in order to detect various sessions, hostnames, open ports, operating systems and vice versa without putting any traffic on the network.
-It is also use to parse pcap files for analysis offline and be able to reassemble transmitted data files and certificated from pcap files.
-The display on NetworkMiner focuses on the hosts and attributes rather raw packets.
+NetworkMiner is used as a passive network sniffer or packet capturing tool in order to detect various sessions, hostnames, open ports, operating systems, and vice versa without putting any traffic on the network.
+It is also used to parse pcap files for analysis offline and be able to reassemble transmitted data files and certificated from pcap files.
+The display on NetworkMiner focuses on the hosts and attributes rather than raw packets.

 Is Ngrep Free?